 Step 3: Showing up in meaningful ways

-There’s a false impression that membership sites become more successful by feeding its members more content.
+There’s a false impression that membership sites become more successful by feeding their members more content.
 Members don’t pay solely for content or information.
 They pay for one or more of the following things:

 - Progress — Insights essential to help your audience achieve a specific goal